AlekZurawek/Meraki_Prompt_Engineering/README.md

 The timezone of the network.
 For a list of allowed timezones, please see the 'TZ' column in the table in this article.

 productTypes*: array[]
 The product type(s) of the new network.
 If more than one type is included, the network will be a combined network.
+Do not sent any other parameters in the payload!

 tags: array[]
 A list of tags to be applied to the network.